top of page

 Untitled design (15).png

-As you paddle through the turquoise waters, soak in the breathtaking sights of this iconic volcanic crater rising majestically on the horizon.
-Between catching waves and exploring legendary surf spots, you'll have the chance to swim alongside graceful sea turtles and vibrant fish.
-With the mesmerizing ocean and the iconic Diamond Head as your backdrop, this journey promises an extraordinary adventure that embraces the natural wonders of Hawaiʻi.
+As you paddle through the turquoise waters of Waikīkī, soak in the breathtaking view of Diamond Head rising majestically on the horizon — one of the most iconic sights in Hawaiʻi.
+Between catching waves at legendary surf breaks and exploring the vibrant coastline, you’ll have the chance to swim alongside sea turtles and colorful tropical fish.

 14.png